 C99 wanted to add it and get the C++ feature, but they didn't want to break backwards compatibility.
 Here's what they did as a workaround:

-• Though if one is going to go with this mindset, I think in Rebol that BLANK! serves as a better "universal falsey thing" than 0 does.
+Though if one is going to go with this mindset, I think in Ren-C that NULL serves as a better "universal falsey thing" than 0 does.
 And it's interesting that in Rebol, absolutely everything else can be truthy.
 Making it even harder to pick what the universal truthy canon value would be (maybe 0, just to be contrarian?)

-• I've talked about how I think if 0 [print "this is truthy and prints even though it's zero"] vs. if _ [print "this is falsey and won't print"] seems a good thing, not bad.
+I've talked about how I think if 0 [print "this is truthy and prints even though it's zero"] vs. if null [print "this is falsey and won't print"] seems a good thing, not bad.
 It makes it easier to pick "something" from "nothingness", which is what things like ALL and ANY seem most useful for.
-(In this way, BLANK! seems an eerie kinship with the apparently-not-completely-intuitive invention of zero itself.)

-• People who didn't buy into my devil's advocacy post I made above are presumably quite happy with if 'true [print "the WORD! true is truthy and this prints"] along with if 'false [print "the WORD! false is truthy and this prints"].
+People are presumably quite happy with if 'true [print "the WORD! true is truthy and this prints"] along with if 'false [print "the WORD! false is truthy and this prints"].

 Radical Thought Experiment